SMW-Editor/smw-editor/README.md

 ## Currently in progress

 ROM disassembler, primarily for dividing the code and data portions of the ROM.

-You can track the progress [here](https://github.com/SMW-Editor/smw-editor/projects/1).
+You can track the progress in the [disassembler branch](https://github.com/SMW-Editor/smw-editor/tree/disassembler).

+The to-do list is [here](https://github.com/SMW-Editor/smw-editor/projects/1).

 ## Planned features: